ezriharmusial/LastMessengerS/src/lib/md-collections/artists/chuzzykeys.md

 vocal_type:
   - alto
   - tenor
-vocal_skills:
-  - singing
 instruments:
   - Keyboard
   - Drums
   - Accoustic Guitar
   - Saxophone
   - Xylophone
-performance_setup:
-  - a band
-vision: be a very rich and famous artist
 mission: help other upcoming good artists grow
 reason: to make people happy and have a very big fanbase, develop himself and others
-wishes: to be consistent with whatever one does
-motivation: moods and emotions
-inspiration: in anywhere at all
-youth_influences: gospel music
-purpose: to develop himself and others
-solution: by seeing more creativity in one-self
 success: being very rich and famous
+actions: practicing and listening to music every day
 discography: Cradle
 society: music is a thing of the soul that can change one's mood, especially when depressed
+name: Kieran-oris Karl Chizuterem
+experience: a quality sensational and outstanding performance
+vocal_skills:
+  - singing
+vision: be a very rich and famous artist
+inspiration: in anywhere at all
+youth_influences: gospel music
 active_region: '{"type":"Point","coordinates":[7.0684797,5.4936095]}'
+performance_setup:
+  - a band
 proffession: music producer
+instagram: chuzzykeys_beatz
+genres:
+  - Afrobeat
+  - Hip Hop
+  - Afro-Pop
+wishes: to be consistent with whatever one does
+solution: by seeing more creativity in one-self
 history: >-
   He experienced rejection and humiliation which he thinks may have been for not being good enough then.
 Later he experienced that he made people who listened